-If you were buying Barolo back in the 80’s, Bersano was a brand you’d seek out.
+If you were purchasing Barolo in the ’80s, Bersano was a brand you’d seek out.
 Located in Nizza, the winery offered up classic Piedmontese wines.
-Their 1982 Barolo Riserva was sublime (and you can still buy a bottle for $80, but you’ll have to travel to travel to Berlin’s Cave du Connaisseur to get it).
+Their 1982 Barolo Riserva was sublime (and you can still buy a bottle for $80, but you’ll have to travel to Berlin’s Cave du Connaisseur to get it).

-It was one of the largest wineries in the Piedmont, with over 500 acres of vines.
+Bersano was one of the largest wineries in Piedmont, with over 500 acres of vines.
 They were producing some great bottles.
-Sadly, the Bersano family sold the winery in the late 80’s, and quality levels plummetted.
-By the 1990’s the winery all but disappeared from wine racks across the US.
-In the late 90’s another Italian winemaking family (the Massimellis) purchased Bersano and started rebuilding its tarnished reputation.
+Sadly, the Bersano family sold the winery in the late ’80s, and quality levels plummetted.
+By the 1990s, the winery all but disappeared from wine racks across the US.
+In the late ’90s, another Italian winemaking family (the Massimellis) purchased Bersano and started rebuilding its tarnished reputation.

-Here’s why this matters to you: there has been a slow trickle of Bersano wine into the PLCB Chairman Selection program.
-The new importer is liquidating old vintages from their California warehouse, and the wines are ending up in PA at deep discounts.
-There have been at least 6 of their wines that have shown up in our stores, including their excellent 2010 Barolo I reviewed a few months ago.
+Here’s why this matters to you: there has been a slow trickle of Bersano wine into American wine shops.
+The new importer is liquidating old vintages from their California warehouse, and the wines were being sold off at deep discounts.
+This is a process that happens across the wine trade.

 The Generala is Bersano’s luxury-level Barbera, sourced from the Generala vineyard in Nizza, originally planted in the 1950s.
 This is an atypical Barbera, with dense aromas of persimmon and fenugreek, followed by a full-bodied expression of toasted oak, mocha, and smoked vanilla.
 The finish opens into wildflowers and blackberry.